2008 Infiniti G37 Coupe Road Test Review

 The instrument cluster moves with the tilt steering column so that the instruments are always in full view.
 The steering wheel also telescopes for a perfect fit.

-As long as the "key" is in your pocket or purse, a touch of the start button brings the G to life with a pleasant exhaust note.
+A touch of the start button brings the G to life with a pleasant exhaust note.
 At the same time, the gauge cluster lights up with back lighting and a soft purple glowing ring in the tach and speedo dials.
 These gauges are called "Fine Vision" and are easy to read day or night.

 The central control stack, which houses the audio system and climate controls, now has a standard color display whether or not you opt for GPS navigation.
 If you do opt for the nav system and also subscribe to the XM satellite radio service, you get Nav-Traffic.
 This system will display current traffic flow as well as real-time accident information and construction delays right on the map display.
 Currently, this system works in many major metropolitan areas.

 Nav traffic works by superimposing two lines along side major roadways.
 These lines represent traffic flow in each direction and are green if the traffic is moving well, yellow if traffic is slowing down, or red, if the traffic is going very slow or stopped.
-There are also symbols on the map that represent accidents or construction along the route.
+There are also symbols along the roadway on the map that represent accidents or construction along the route.
 We were told that this information is updated every 3 minutes.

 The dash, door panels and console are trimmed with Washi-style textured aluminum-alloy accents.
 Washi is a form of Japanese hand-made paper that is often used to make origami.
 It has an interesting texture that gives the interior a rich appearance.
 This aluminum trim can be replaced with elegant looking Genuine African Rosewood if desired (the wood option is not available on vehicles with the Sport Package).